• Skip to content

 • Taxis

-• Residents of the East Bristol Liveable Neighbourhood area whose vehicle has a disabled tax class, you'll need to apply below for this exemption.
+• Residents of the East Bristol Liveable Neighbourhood area whose vehicle has a disabled tax class.
+Apply below for this exemption.

-• Professional carers who work in homes of people who live within the East Bristol Liveable Neighbourhood area, you'll need to apply below for this exemption.
+• Professional carers who work in homes of people who live within the East Bristol Liveable Neighbourhood area.
+Apply below for this exemption.

-• Residents of the East Bristol Liveable Neighbourhood area who have a Blue Badge registered to their address can nominate one vehicle for an exemption, you'll need to apply below for this exemption.
+• Residents of the East Bristol Liveable Neighbourhood area who have a Blue Badge registered to their address can nominate one vehicle for an exemption.
+Apply below for this exemption.

-• Residents of the East Bristol Liveable Neighbourhood area who are on a low income, who meet the eligibility criteria and need to drive to work. you'll need to apply below for this exemption.
+• Residents of the East Bristol Liveable Neighbourhood area who are on a low income, who meet the eligibility criteria and need to drive to work, and your most direct route is via an EBLN bus gate.
+This is a 12 month exemption and cannot be renewed.
+Apply below for this exemption.

 • Parents or carers who live within the East Bristol Liveable Neighbourhood area who receive a personal travel budget for their child with SEND.
-We'll contact eligible residents before the trial goes live in 2025
+We'll contact eligible residents.
+If you think you may be eligible and we haven't contacted you, email liveableneighbourhoods@bristol.gov.uk

 Exemption applications